nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_immunization_guidance.md

 ### Degraded records

 Any records which the GP clinical systems classifies as an immunisation consent or dissent, but which do not appear in the hierarchies above **MUST** also be included.
-Where there is an approapriate code which is outside of the stated hierarchy, then that **MAY** be used.
+Where there is an appropriate code which is outside of the stated hierarchy, then that **MAY** be used.
-Where there is no identifiably, appropriate SNOMED CT code for the consent or dissent, then the transfer degraded code **MUST** be used with a text element populated with the original text.
+Where there is no identifiably appropriate SNOMED CT code for the consent or dissent, then the transfer degraded code **MUST** be used with a text element populated with the original text.

 ConceptId - <code>196411000000103</code>
 DescriptionId - <code>294691000000115</code>